thesarangal/broadrecycleradapter/README.md

 # BroadRecyclerAdapter
 Advance RecyclerView Adapter

-BroadRecyclerAdapter is a simple and easy implementation of RecyclerView Adapter.
+BroadRecyclerAdapter is a simple and easy implementation of RecyclerView Adapter helps you to get all benefits of the RecyclerView without creating separate Adapter class for each RecyclerView

 Current Version: [![](https://jitpack.io/v/thesarangal/broadrecycleradapter.svg)](https://jitpack.io/#thesarangal/broadrecycleradapter)